davidmerrick/aion/README.md

 # Functionality

 v1 is just going to support filtering by event title and location.
 More fields will be added later.

+# CircleCI

+This project has a relatively more complex CircleCI config, as it needs to run a containerized dynamo local for testing.

+CircleCI has a local tool to help validate your config here: https://circleci.com/docs/2.0/local-cli/